-The compounds with the piperazine nucleus directly bound to the heterocyclic system, are related to quipazine (figure 1) and its derivatives, potent ligands for the 5-HT3 receptor [9].
+Compounds 18, 19, 26-33 in which the piperazine nucleus is directly linked to the heterocyclic system, are related to quipazine (figure 1) and its derivatives, potent ligands for the 5-HT3 receptor [9].

-The compounds of type B (figure 1) were prepared and tested because the flexibility of structure might influence the affinity and selectivity for the 5-HT_4 receptor over the 5-HT_3 receptor [8].
-On the most active compounds for the 5-HT_4 receptor (see Section 4), we carried out studies of conformational analysis.

-A conformational analysis using the Monte Carlo method as implemented in Macromodel (version 6.5) [10, 11] was used to obtain the main conformational and pharmacophoric requirements for receptor binding taking compound 41 as the template, therefore, assuming its conformation as the bioactive one.
+Type B compounds (figure 1) were prepared to investigate the influence of the structure flexibility on the affinity and selectivity for the 5-HT4 receptor over the 5-HT3 receptor [8].
+Conformational analyses were carried out on the most active 5-HT4 receptor ligands (see Results and discussion) using the Monte Carlo method as implemented in MACROMODEL (version 6.5) [10, 11] to obtain the main conformational and pharmacophoric requirements for receptor binding, taking compound 41 as the template and therefore assuming its conformation as the bioactive one.